AikidoSec/firewall-dotnet/docs/DEBUGGING.md

 ---

-If you need tailored instructions for containers, cloud, or specific deployment scenarios, or have trouble collecting a dump, please contact our support team.
+If you need tailored instructions for containers, cloud, or specific deployment scenarios, or have trouble collecting a dump, please contact our support team at aikido@support.dev